zenml-io/zenml/docs/book/deploying-zenml/zenml-self-hosted/deploy-with-docker.md

     openssl rand -hex 32
     ```

-> **Important:** If you configure encryption for your SQL database secrets store, you should keep the `ZENML_SECRETS_STORE_ENCRYPTION_KEY` value somewhere safe and secure, as it will be required to decrypt the secrets in the database.
+> **Important:** If you configure encryption for your SQL database secrets store, you should keep the `ZENML_SECRETS_STORE_ENCRYPTION_KEY` value somewhere safe and secure, as it will always be required by the ZenML server to decrypt the secrets in the database.
 If you lose the encryption key, you will not be able to decrypt the secrets in the database and will have to reset them.
 {% endtab %}

 {% tab title="AWS" %}